ATLANTBH/testing-research/parallel_mobile_execution/android/README.md

 - device platform version (PLATFORM_VERSION)
 - appium port (PORT)
 - folder for surefire test reports (TEST_OUTPUT)
+- path to apk file (ABSOULTE_PATH_TO_APP_FILE)

-The device udid, device platform version and appium port are generated inside `runner.sh` script, while test output folder is passed as an argument to `runner.sh` script (see Usage).
+The device udid, device platform version and appium port are generated inside `android_runner.sh` script, while test output and path to apk file are passed as an argument to `android_runner.sh` script (see Usage).

 ```
 <plugins>